A Question of Sport: Super Saturday

 A Question of Sport: Super Saturday (often shortened to Super Saturday) is a British television programme which was a spin-off from the long-running quiz show A Question of Sport.

 Super Saturday was hosted by comedian Jason Manford, with Helen Skelton on pre-recorded rounds, and began airing on 21 June 2014 on BBC One.
 The show received a large amount of negative reviews from critics, and after just one series it was cancelled.

 Production

 The show was recorded at dock10, MediaCityUK on 5 and 6 June 2014, with more than one episode being recorded each day.

-Episode Guide
+Episodes

 The coloured backgrounds denote the result of each of the shows: